It’s an interesting time in the content marketing world. Those of us who write for a living have won. Kind of.

 After years of bugging bosses and colleagues about the role content plays in a good marketing strategy, people have started to understand its true value and now they want content galore.
 That’s great.
 Now, about writing all that copy.

 While most creators have a backlog of ideas, eventually those resources will be tapped.
 That’s when it’s time to reach out to colleagues and partners for product overviews, business details and customer wins.

 But while getting content from these folks is important, it can be a struggle to turn a non-writer’s thoughts into clean copy.
 Here are a few tips that have worked for me when it comes time to get content from people outside of the writing world.

 1. Share your bullet points and outline

 One of the hardest things to remember when involving new team members is that they usually don’t understand what you need from them.
-So don’t ask someone to give you a brief overview of a product release for this week’s blog and expect them to come back with polished copy that fits your parameters.
-Explain what you’re writing and lay out bullet points for the piece.
+So don’t ask someone to give you a brief overview of a product release for this week’s blog and expect them to come back with copy that’s polished and that fits your parameters.
+Be sure to explain to them what you’re writing and lay out bullet points for the piece.
 Tell them where you’re looking for feedback or information from them.

 2. Explain the audience

 This goes with the previous point.
 When you give a new team member an idea of what you’re looking for, tell them who they are talking to.
 If industry jargon will go over your reader’s head, ask them to avoid it or explain it to you so you can simplify it.